 - Carsharing -- Zipcar, Car2Go, Peer-to-Peer Carsharing.

-- Taxicabs -- An important supplement and backup plan for people who carpool, bike, walk, or use public transportation.
+- Taxicabs & TNCs -- Important supplemental and backup options for people who carpool, bike, walk, or use public transportation.

 - Paratransit & Accessible Transit -- Services for people with disabilities.